deuch/AzureOpenAI-Simple-Apps/SimpleChat/README.md

 2. Install the python dependencies with those commands (This will install the needed librairies (Flask, openai ...)) :
     - `pip install -r requirements.txt` For azure openai 0.28.1 api version
-    - `pip install -r requirements-AOAI-1.txt` For azyreopenai 1.3.6 api version
+    - `pip install -r requirements-AOAI-1.txt` For azure openai 1.3.6 api version

 3. Start the app with :
     - `python app.py` For openai 0.28.1 api version